 Within the conditions of use, it is important to consider that blasting will produce dust from both the surface to be cleaned and the fragmentation of the microsphere itself.
 To avoid this, minimum safety measures must be taken, such as: using goggles and a mask, or using a blasting cabinet that isolates the work area from the person handling the gun.

-The Thefiring pressure must be regulated from less to more, since the norm is to use the minimum pressure necessary to carry out the process efficiently.
-2 bar pressure and tests will be carried out gradually increasing until the desired effect is reached.
+The trigger pressure The pressure must be regulated from less to more, since the norm is to use the minimum pressure necessary to carry out the process efficiently, so it will start to be projected around the 2 bar pressure and tests will be carried out gradually increasing until the desired effect is achieved.

 It should be noted that the use of glass beads in restoration is by no means limited to metals, both stone and wood are perfectly sandblasted under the right conditions.
 As always, we must think before the operation about the type of material suitable for the process.
 There are notable differences in hardness between sandstone, limestone and granite.
 If the surface to be treated is wood, then the differences are not so significant, but we must be very careful in case of wood attacked by termites, for example, since they can be very weakened and therefore it is not advisable to sandblast them.